Sai Pallavi Issues Clarification On Her Kashmir Genocide Remarks; Watch Video

 Sai Pallavi issued a clarification on her remarks on the Kashmir genocide and cow lynching, with an Instagram video.
 The actress, who was heavily attacked on social media for her comments, stated that she will be thinking twice before speaking her heart, in the video.

 In the Instagram video, Sai Pallavi revealed that her intention was to convey that violence in the name of any religion is a sin.
 According to the Virata Parvam actress, her words were misinterpreted, and the snippets from the video were taken out of context.
-Sai Pallavi also thanked everyone who stood by her in the video.
+Sai Pallavi also thanked everyone who stood by her.

 "After I watched the film The Kashmir Files, I had the opportunity to speak with the director.
 I was disturbed seeing the plight of people and it has affected even today's generations.
 I would never belittle a tragedy like genocide.
 Having said that, I can never come to terms with the mob lynching incident that happened during Covid times.
 I still remember seeing that video and being shaken for days," said Sai Pallavi.